mcdonc/idracfanctl/README.rst

 percentage value.
 I suspect each of these factors contribute to the script-controlled fans sounding more aggressive than under default fan control when load gets high.
-But at least it doesn't sound like a jet engine when I plug an unapproved device in, and it's quieter when not under much load, which, for me, is often.
+But at least it doesn't sound like a jet engine when I plug an unapproved device in, and it's quieter when not under any load, which, for me, is often.